 - The student as an individual in the identification of his/her learning needs and potential

-- Collaboration and partnerships both within and outside CNS in order to realize the vision and mission
+- Collaboration and partnerships both within the CNS and outside the CNS, in order to realize the vision and mission;

 - Lifelong learning principles in order to stimulate continuous learning and continuous quality improvement